 Tulumba is dessert common in the cuisines of the ottoman.
 Made from unleavened dough, the dessert is deep-fried to golden color then sweetened by sugar-sweet syrup.
-The syrup is poured on it while still hot.
-This food has a crunchy exterior while the interior is soft and moist.
-Note that the interior is not hollow.

 - 1 cup semolina flour

 - 1 cup bleached flour

 - 1 cup white sugar

 - 1 cup plain yogurt